autowarefoundation/autoware.universe/docs/porting-to-ROS2.md

 set_param_res_ = add_on_set_parameters_callback(std::bind(&MPCFollower::paramCallback, this, _1));
 ```

-Inside the callback, you have to manually update each parameter for which you want to react to changes from the outside.
+Inside the callback, you have to manually update each parameter for which you want to react to change from the outside.
 You can (inadvertently) declare more parameters than you react to.

 ```c++
   rcl_interfaces::msg::SetParametersResult result;